 There is a vast range of wireless routers out there and picking one appropriate to your needs and budget isn’t an easy task.
 But don’t worry because we are here to help you out with a complete list of the very best wireless routers.

-The Asus RT is a high-end wireless router that has a lot of great perks and features.
+The TP-Link AC1750 Smart WiFi router is a high-end best wireless router that has a lot of great perks and features.
 This router is one of those that is going to last a long time into the future.
 It is a worthy investment if you can afford the hefty price tag.
-The manufacturer has boosted the technology used to transmit wireless data and proclaims that the 5GHz band can go as fast as 2,100Mbps, while the 2.4GHz band can go as fast as 1,000Mbps.
-While this won’t improve your bandwidth, but it will help you with Wi-Fi network speeds and certain slow-down issues.
+The manufacturer has boosted the technology used to transmit wireless data and proclaims that the 5GHz band can go as fast as 1300Mbps, while the 2.4GHz band can go as fast as 450Mbps.
+While this won’t improve your bandwidth, it will help you with Wi-Fi 5 network speeds and certain slow-down issues.

-The smart connection technology in the AC88U can choose the best band for your device and location.
-Its range can span across 5,000 square feet thanks to the antenna design.
-The router includes eight Gigabit LAN ports, a USB 3.0 port, and a USB 2.0 port.
+The smart connection technology in the TP-Link can choose the best band for your device and location.
+Its range can span 2,500 square feet thanks to the antenna design.
+The router includes 4 Gigabit LAN ports, a USB 3.0 port, and a USB 2.0 port.
 All the LAN ports indicate that the router is ready for a business environment, but it can also be used in homes, dorms, and apartments with ease.

-The AC88U also comes with AiProtection, Trend Micro software that searches for vulnerabilities, detects threats, blocks suspicious sites, and offers the level of parental control that has become a must-have for growing families.
-Best of all this is MU-MIMO prepared.
-MU-MIMO is a new type of wireless standard that allows a router to communicate with several compatible devices at the same time.
+The TP-Link AC 1750 also comes with AiProtection, Trend Micro software that searches for vulnerabilities, detects threats, blocks suspicious sites, and offers the level of parental control that has become a must-have for growing families.
+Best of all this is One-mesh router is a new type of wireless standard that allows a router to communicate with several compatible devices at the same time.
+Furthermore, it has an internet protocol version of IPv6.

 Most of the users find this router very reliable.
 The interface is also said to be user-friendly and the setup is easy as well.
 This router is also wall mountable there are two holes on the bottom with rubber plugs in them that, when removed, will allow the router to be hung on two screw heads.

-That said, if you want a router that delivers excellent Wi-Fi performance and can also work as a host for Time Machine backup, file sharing, media streaming, and pretty much anything else you can do with a typical NAS drive, the Synology router RT2600AC is an excellent buy.
-Moreover, It offers a 1.7GHz dual-core processor.
+That said, if you want a router that delivers excellent Wi-Fi6 performance and can also work as a host for Time Machine backup, file sharing, media streaming, and pretty much anything else you can do with a typical NAS drive, the TP-link AX1800 is an excellent buy.
+Moreover, It offers a 1.5GHz Quad-core dual band processor.
 There’s also great support for shared storage, with well-designed iOS and Android apps to access files.
 You can directly manage the router from your iPhone, Web, or Mac.
 There’s also an SD card slot joining the single USB 3 port for shared external storage.
-Most of the users of the Synology RT2600AC love its range and easy setup.
+Most of the users of the TP-link AX1800 love its range and easy setup.
 Users with large homes and multiple devices especially like this router.
 This router is also wall-mountable.
-The router also features reach and it is very easy to add functionality through the Synology Ease DS Router app that quickly installs.
+The router also features 4 antennas with 5-gigabit ethernet ports. and it is very easy to add functionality through the tether app on the apple store and google play that quickly installs.
 It also features powerful Parental controls.

-Linksys Smart WRT is the affordable option compared to the Asus AC88U that has most of the same features.
-It is one of the best wireless routers and is great for both home and office.
-The only thing that is missing is the MU-MIMO.
-Aside from that, this router has many similar features as the Asus router.
+TP-Link Deco Mesh is quite an affordable option compared to other competitors in the market that offer almost similar features.
+It is one of the best replacements for wireless routers and is great for both home and office.

-The New York Times has dubbed this router “the best router for most people” and rightfully so.
+The New York Times has dubbed this router among”the best wireless routers for most people” and rightfully so.
 TP-Link Archer C7 is very affordable, but it still manages to offer a solid set of specs for any home or small office.
 The 2.4GHz band has sped up to 450Mbps, and the 5GHz band offers speeds up to 1,300Mbps.

 There’s no smart beaming in this router.
 However, it does offer bandwidth control so you can adjust the focus of WiFi on particular devices.
 Just remember that you’ll have to spend some time in settings if you want it to imitate the automatic smart tech that more expensive routers usually offer.

-This TP-Link wireless router is among the top rated wireless routers.
+This TP-Link wireless router is among the top-rated best wireless routers.
 However, a few users say that the TP-Link RMA service isn’t up to par.
-The speed, range, and web-interface are all highly praised by the users.
+The users highly praise the speed, range, and web interface.

 This router is great for gaming and for connected homes that have high WiFi demands.
 The Router management is done via an app that you can access and monitor from anywhere.
-The only con is that the 1GHz processor is a little slow, and those six antennas may need a little extra room than a router typically requires.
-The antennas are also not detachable and the router is a little expensive but the pros of this device balance out the cons.
+The router comes with 3 detachable antennas and 7 ports.
+In addition, the router offers advanced parental control for the protection of your home.

-The majority of the tech savvy users have high praises regarding this router.
+The majority of tech-savvy users have high praises for this router.
 The range and the performance have also been highly praised.
 The smart connect feature is also a great feature and doesn’t drop connections.

 Best WiFi Router For Streaming & Gaming:

+Netgear Nighthawk RAXE500 is one of the best wireless routers.
 This router is perfect for those who are looking for a powerful and dependable router that can handle gaming and streaming.
-Netgear Nighthawk X4S comes with great cutting edge features.
-It also has four antennas and can deliver much faster speeds than a standard 802.11ac router.
-It also features MU-MIMO for faster results and more reliable Wi-Fi, along with an eSATA connection for linking up an external hard drive more easily.
-This router comes wit a 1.7GHz processor and offers boosted speeds with an 800Mbps 2.4GHz band and a 1,733MBps 5GHz band.
+Netgear Nighthawk RAXE500 comes with great cutting-edge features.
+It also has eight antennas and can deliver much faster speeds 802.11ax router.
+It also features a more reliable 6GHz Wi-Fi band connected to up to 60 devices and supports coverage up to 3,500sq ft more easily.
+This router comes with a Quad core1.8GHz processor and offers boosted speeds with a 10.8gbps 6GHz band.

 This Nighthawk router also comes with smart beam features.
-Smartbeam can lengthen the range of the router.
-The built-in ports include two USB 3.0 connections and five Gigabit Ethernet ports, Which will allow you to setup even the craziest, multi-device gaming setup.
-Pretty much everything about this router is perfect for gaming and the only slightly awkward thing is the design.
+A smart beam can lengthen the range of the router.
+The built-in ports include two USB 3.0 connections, 1G Ethernet port, and four Gigabit Ethernet LAN ports, Which will allow you to set up even the craziest, multi-device gaming setup.
+Pretty much everything about this router is perfect for gaming.
+The only slightly awkward thing is the design.

 Many experienced users even claim that this is the best router currently available in the market.
 It is also easy to configure and the user interface is also easy to use.
 This router is also quite bulky and covers up a lot of space.